unraed/unraed.github.io/docs/DialogueTree/Documentation/DialogueController.md

 # Dialogue Tree: Dialogue Controller
 **Extends: [AActor](https://docs.unrealengine.com/5.2/en-US/API/Runtime/Engine/GameFramework/AActor/)**

-Actor that serves as a controller linking the various axes of dialogue behavior: user input, dialogue widgets (or other display schemes), and the dialogue itself.
+Actor that serves as a controller linking the various aspects of dialogue behavior: user input, dialogue widgets (or other display schemes), and the dialogue itself.
 Think of this as the primary interface between the player and dialogue.

+Some important considerations:
+- The controller is not placeable.
+Instead, a single controller will be automatically spawned in to follow the lifespan of your World.
+- Because the controller manages the "memory" of which nodes have been visited, those records also follow the lifespan of your world.
+- Custom controllers can be implemented by the user to achieve very different behavior in dialogue.
+To replace the default BP_BasicDialogueController with a custom implementation, set the DialogueControllerType in ProjectSettings>>Dialogue Tree.
+See [**Plugin Settings**](PluginSettings.md).
+- The default controller has a number of configurable settings that can be set in ProjectSettings>>Dialogue Tree.

 ## Contents
 1. [**Blueprint Callable Methods**](DialogueController.md#1-blueprint-callable-methods)